mjayari/PFE_Project/1- java_android/README.md

-# PFE_Project
+# Java Android Folder
-This the folder contaning the source code for the java android application
+This folder contaning the source code for the java android application